openharmony/telephony_core_service/README.md

 The function of querying the status of a specified SIM card is used as an example.
 The process is as follows:

 1. Set the value of **slotId**.
-2. Call the **getSimState** method in callback or promise mode to obtain the SIM card status.
+2. Call the **getSimState** method in callback or promise mode to query the SIM card status.
-3. Obtain the dialup result.
-The **dial** API works in asynchronous mode.
-The dial result is returned through the callback.
+3. Obtain the query result.
+The **getSimState** API works in asynchronous mode.
+The query result is returned through the callback.

     ```
     import sim from "@ohos.telephony.sim";